Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on computations

 and hence, due to the recursion across $m$ for both $\ell_m$ and $\Phi_m$, it is now linear in the maximal value of $m$, denoted by $M \in \NN$.
-This results in a less flexible, but more efficient variant of the NLST, due to the additional added recursivity constraint on the rank-$1$ weight tensors.
+This results in a less flexible, but more efficient LS2T, due to the additional added recursivity constraint on the rank-$1$ elements.
 We refer to this version as the \textit{recursive variant}, while to the non-recursive construction as the \textit{independent variant}.